 Nobody will forget 2020, especially the grocery store workers on the front lines of the COVID-19 pandemic.
 Along with the countless physical and logistical challenges, this experience has triggered a lot of anxiety, depression, loneliness, financial stress and fear, which can linger long after the virus threat abates.

 “The world won’t just snap back after this, so our brains won’t either,” says Cathleen Swody, who is an organizational psychologist with Thrive Leadership and an adjunct professor at the University of Connecticut School of Business.

 “I encourage store owners and managers to prepare for this and recognize that it’s not going to be business as usual for their staff right after the quarantines lift.”

 So how can you best support your team—emotionally, physically, operationally—during this unprecedented time?
-Here are nine ideas.
+Here are nine ideas from three experts.